Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 On Saturday afternoon, we spent our time exploring the greenery that surrounds the town.
 This included the acclaimed and historic Harris Hill Ski Jump.

-This Olympic-sized ski jump was out of commission for the warmer months but offered us a great walk to the top via the 158 steps located alongside it.
+This Olympic-sized ski jump was out of commission for the warmer months but offered us a great walk to the top via the 158 steps alongside it.

-Food alongside the Connecticut River? we’re in!
+Food alongside the Connecticut River?
+We’re in!

 River View with a Brew